visit-dav/visit/docs/SphynxDocs/Animation/Movie_tools.rst

 might also want to read about the **Save movie wizard** .
 If the visit command is in your path then typing ``visit -movie`` at the command prompt, regardless of the platform that you are using, will launch the ``visit -movie`` utility.
-The following table lists ``visit -movie'`` s command line arguments:
+The following table lists ``visit -movie`` command line arguments:

 +-------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Argument          | Description                                                                                                                                                                                                                                                                                       |